It was the most important derby since the first time the two sides met in Roker Park’s inaugural season in 1898-99.

 A 4-1 defeat at Middlesbrough (which meant Boro’ stayed up) on the last day of the season however, meant they had to settle for the play-offs.
 As everyone then looked at the table after Sunderland had been beaten by Oldham at Roker, the Football Association breathed a deep sigh of relief, as they realised there was no chance of the north-east descending on the capital for a bank holiday weekend.

 For the first time in the play-offs, the finals for all three divisions were at Wembley on the bank holiday weekend.
-And because Newcastle finished 3rd in the table, and we dropped from 4th to 6th after the final round of fixtures, we'd meet them in the semi-finals.
+And because Newcastle finished third in the table behind Leeds United and Sheffield United, and we dropped from fourth to sixth after the final round of fixtures, meant we'd meet them in the semi-finals.
 Everything was at stake.

 After two tight, cagey draws in the two league games that season, it was maybe no surprise that the first leg was a battle.
 Jim Smith surprised many by changing his tactics that he’d deployed throughout the season and placed Bjorn Kristensen in front of the back four.
 He was concerned about the Gates-Gabbiadini combination we had up top and planned accordingly.